|

 Durham, NC: Duke University Press, 2014.

-Paul Hegarty, Rumour and Radiation: Sound in Video Art, London: Bloomsbury Academi, 2014.
+Paul Hegarty, Rumour and Radiation: Sound in Video Art.
+London: Bloomsbury Academic, 2014.

 Stefan Helmreich.
 Sounding The Limits of Life: Essays in the Anthropology of Biology and Beyond.
 Princeton, NJ: Princeton University Press, 2016.

----.
-Alien Ocean: Athropological Voyages in Microbial Seas.
+---, Alien Ocean: Anthropological Voyages in Microbial Seas.
 Berkeley, CA: University of California Press, 2009.

-Charles Hirschkind, The Ethical Soundscape: Cassette Sermons and Islamic Counterpublics, Columbia Univ.
+Charles Hirschkind, The Ethical Soundscape: Cassette Sermons and Islamic Counterpublics.
+New York: Columbia Univ.
 Press, 2006.

-Don Ihde, Listening and Voice: Phenomenologies of Sound, State University of New York Press; 1976.
+Don Ihde, Listening and Voice: Phenomenologies of Sound, Albany, NY: State University of New York Press; 1976.

 Lilya Kaganovsky & Masha Salazkina, eds.
 Sound, Speech, Music in Soviet and Post-Soviet Cinema.
 Bloomington, IN: Indiana University Press, 2014

 Douglas Kahn.
 Earth Sound Earth Signal: Energies and Earth Magnitude in The Arts.
-Berkeley, CA: University of Calufornia Press, 2013.
+Berkeley, CA: University of California Press, 2013.

 Kathryn Kalinak.
 Settling The Score: Music and The Classical Hollywood Film.
 Madison, WI: University of Wisconsin Press, 1992.

-Michael C. Keith, Radio Cultures: The Sound Medium in American Life, Peter Lang Publishing, 2008.
+Michael C. Keith.
+Radio Cultures: The Sound Medium in American Life.
+New York: Peter Lang Publishing, 2008.

 Amy Lawrence, Echo and Narcissus: Women’s Voices in Classical Hollywood Cinema.
 Berkeley: University of California Press, 1991.

-Brandon LaBelle, Lexicon of the Mouth: Poetics and Politics of Voice and the Oral Imagination, London: Bloomsbury Academi, 2014.
+---, Lexicon of the Mouth: Poetics and Politics of Voice and the Oral Imagination.
+London: Bloomsbury Academic, 2014.

----, Acoustic Territories: Sound Culture and Everyday Life, London: Bloomsbury Academi, 2010.
+---, Acoustic Territories: Sound Culture and Everyday Life.
+London: Bloomsbury Academic, 2010.

-Alan Licht, Sound Art: Beyond Music, Between Categories, Rizzoli, 2007.
+Alan Licht, Sound Art: Beyond Music, Between Categories, New York: Rizzoli, 2007.

-Paul D. Miller, Sound Unbound: Sampling Digital Music and Culture, MIT Press, 2008.
+Paul D. Miller, Sound Unbound: Sampling Digital Music and Culture.
+Cambridge, MA: MIT Press, 2008.

-David Morton, Off the Record: The Technology and Culture of Sound Recording in America, Rutgers University Press, 2000.
+David Morton, Off the Record: The Technology and Culture of Sound Recording in America, New Brunswick, NJ: Rutgers University Press, 2000.

 John Mowitt.
 Sounds: The Ambient Humanities.
-Berkeley, CA: University of Calufornia Press, 2015.
+Berkeley, CA: University of California Press, 2015.

 Tara Rodgers, ed.
 Pink Noises: Women on Electronic Music and Sound.
 Durham, NC: Duke University Press, 2010.